 § 663.312 Is technical assistance available to a Tribe to avoid rejection of a final offer?

 Yes.
-Upon receiving a final offer, the Secretary must provide technical assistance and share information with the Tribe so as to attempt avoid rejection of a final offer.
+Upon receiving a final offer, the Secretary must provide technical assistance and share all relevant information with the Tribe so as to attempt avoid rejection of a final offer.

 § 663.313 Who has authority to make a decision that relates to an appeal of the rejection of a final offer by the Department?